FabianMaeurer/TensorCategories.jl/docs/src/Interface/SemisimpleCategories.md

 An abelian category $\mathcal C$ is **semisimple** if every object is a direct sum of simple objects [EGNO; Definition 1.5.1](@cite).
 If $\mathcal C$ is locally finite, these direct sums are finite.
-It is then a Krull--Schmidt category, and its simple objects are precisely its indecomposable objects.
+It is then a Krull–Schmidt category, and its simple objects are precisely its indecomposable objects.
 Thus every object $X$ admits a decomposition